detiuaveiro/assignment-1---vulnerable-ehealth-application-grupo_25/project/README.md

 ## Appointments e Appointments/id
 - Adaptar backend do Patients DONE
 - Rework HTML do appointments/id DONE
-- Mudar nome do search
+- Mudar o placeholder do search

 ## Prescriptions
-- Adaptar backend do Patients
+- Adaptar backend do Patients DONE
-- Rework HTML do appointments/id
+- Rework HTML do appointments/id DONE
-- Fazer backend do forms
+- Fazer backend do forms, atualizar para processar as listas

 ## Running the app with a virtual environment
 ```bash